beartype/beartype/README.rst

 ++++++++++++++++++

-``beartype`` currently only **shallowly type-checks** (i.e., only directly checks the types of) callable parameters and return values annotated by these typing_ types:
+``beartype`` currently only **shallowly type-checks** (i.e., only directly checks the types of) parameters and return values annotated with these typing_
+types:

 * typing.AbstractSet_.
 * typing.AsyncIterable_.